 Hidden Figures was the last of the Oscar nominated films that I had yet to see and I was looking forward to seeing it.
 A lot of that was down to the cast involved.
 Certainly, Octavia Spencer has remained fresh in mind ever since I saw The Help, which is a phenomenal film.
 Moreover, Kevin Costner is always a solid actor to have in any film and to see Mahershala Ali after his win at the Oscars intrigued me.
 The story itself is also really interesting and I love to learn about events and stories I never knew about before.

 I found Hidden Figures to be a very good film that is inspirational and very timely.
 The story is told with a lot of respect and is incredibly relevant to what is going on in the world today.
 A big reason why I liked the film was the performances of the Henson, Spencer and Monáe.
 They had really good chemistry when they were on screen together and their individual arcs in Hidden Figures were also very engaging and, at times, very moving.

 The supporting cast also gave strong performances.
 Mahershala Ali played his role well even though it probably wasn’t as layered as his performance in Moonlight.
 Kevin Costner fitted perfectly into Hidden Figures.
-His look and demeanour just oozes 1960s United States and he has experience of that in past roles in films set in the same period such as JFK and Thirteen Days.
+His look and demeanour just oozes 1960s United States.
+Indeed, he has experience of that with past roles in films set in the same time period such as JFK and Thirteen Days.